 …. sent and killed all the male children in Bethlehem and in all that region who were two years old or under, according to the time that he had ascertained from the wise men.
 (Matthew 2:16)

-By the way, they visited the family at a house (oikos), not a stable.
+By the way, the Magi visited the family at a house (oikos), not a manger.

 Myth 4: Born in a Stable